 Sarah Jean Horwitz was raised in suburban New Jersey, where she lived next door to a cemetery and down the street from an abandoned fairy tale theme park, which probably explains a lot.
 Her love of storytelling grew from listening to her mother’s original “fractured” fairy tales, a childhood spent in community theater, and far too many rereads of Harry Potter and Anne of Green Gables.

 Sarah was a film production student at Emerson College when she took her first screenwriting class and realized that making up a movie’s story was a lot more fun than actually making it happen, and also that cameras are really heavy.
 She graduated with a B.A. in Visual & Media Arts and a concentration in writing for film and television in 2012.

 Naturally, the first project she decided to write after graduating film school was a book.
 A few years, a handful of continental U.S. states, and many odd jobs later, that book became THE WINGSNATCHERS, the first book in the Carmer and Grit series.
 THE WINGSNATCHERS was a Kids Indie Next List pick and a Junior Library Guild Selection.
 The second book in the series, THE CROOKED CASTLE, was released in April 2018.
-Sarah’s next project is the standalone middle grade fantasy novel THE DARK LORD CLEMENTINE, which was an Amazon.com September 2019 Best Book of the Month and received favorable reviews from the New York Times Book Review, School Library Journal, Publishers Weekly, Booklist, and more.
+Sarah's most recent novel is the standalone middle grade fantasy THE DARK LORD CLEMENTINE, which was an Amazon.com September 2019 Best Book of the Month and received favorable reviews from the New York Times Book Review, School Library Journal, Publishers Weekly, Booklist, and more.

 Sarah currently works as an administrative assistant and lives with her spouse near Cambridge, MA.
 Her work is represented by Victoria Marini of the Irene Goodman Agency.